storj/drpc/drpcctx/README.md

 `import "storj.io/drpc/drpcctx"`

-package drpcctx has helpers to interact with context.Context.
+Package drpcctx has helpers to interact with context.Context.

 ## Usage